Internet safety at school and home - New for 2021!

 At Telford Infant School we believe that teaching our children how to stay safe online is extremely important.
 All children in our school are taught how to keep themselves safe when using the internet and how to use online devices safely.

-The first Computing lesson each half term has an Online Safety focus.
 We also actively participate in the Online Safety Day each February and hold Online Safety Assemblies where the children show parents and carers what they have learnt about keeping safe online.
 Throughout all computing lessons and when technology is being used by the children, we remind them about our online safety rules.

 We continuously refer to our Online Safety Code ZIP IT – BLOCK IT – FLAG IT.
-Posters around school reinforce this and we also have a very catchy song that the children sing to help them remember.

 Online Safety Tips